asmaatbaeen/African-universities-quantitative-ecology/README.md

 ## Results and Analysis:
-By analyzing the collected data and comparing the environmental and quantitative ecology programs, we can derive valuable insights into the current state of education and research in these fields across Africa.
-The results obtained from these notebooks may highlight strengths, challenges, and potential areas for improvement or collaboration.
+The notebook contains the results of the analysis, including any generated graphs.
+There is an option to save these results for further use or reference.

-Please refer to the respective notebooks for detailed information and analysis of the collected data.
+Please refer to the notebook and the provided scripts for more detailed information on running the code and exploring the results.